-Besides, the Foundation has, over the past year, awarded scholarships to 13 deserving students, through the Sir Jean Etienne Moilin Ah-Chuen Foundation Scholarship Scheme, a programme that allows full-time students coming from disadvantaged backgrounds to pursue their tertiary education in Mauritius.
+Moreover, the Foundation has, over the past year, awarded several scholarships to deserving students, through the Sir Jean Etienne Moilin Ah-Chuen Foundation Scholarship Scheme, a programme that allows full-time students coming from disadvantaged backgrounds to pursue their tertiary education in public universities in Mauritius.

-The Foundation also renewed its partnership with Terrain for Interactive Pedagogy Through Arts (TIPA) for its interactive pedagogy programme in ZEP schools and with APEIM, an association of parents with children and young adults bearing an intellectual deficiency.
+The Foundation has also continued its partnership with APEIM, an association of parents with children and young adults bearing an intellectual deficiency, and with Terrain for Interactive Pedagogy Through Arts (TIPA) for its interactive pedagogy programme in ZFP schools.